Par amour, par pitié: Composition

+The song was written by Gilles Thibaut and composed by Jean Renard.
+Originally, the song was written for fellow singer and Vartan's then-husband Johnny Hallyday, but Vartan having had “the privilege” of listening to it first, agreed with the authors that it was more suited to him and appropriated the title.

 Commercial performance

 The song reached the top 10 in France (according to the charts published by the U.S. magazine Billboard in its "Hits of the World" section) and number two in Wallonia (French Belgium).

 Track listing

-7-inch EP RCA 86187 M (1966 or early 1967, France etc.)
+7-inch EP RCA 86187 M (1966, France etc.)